khoulihan/hyh-blog/content/catnip.md

 Authors: Kevin Houlihan
 Summary: An animation of a cat hunting pixels on a 70's styled computer.

-I put together an animation over the last few weeks of cat trying to catch gliders on a 70's styled computer.
+I put together an animation over the last few weeks of a cat trying to catch gliders on a 70's styled computer.
 Check it out on YouTube:

 [![Catnip](https://img.youtube.com/vi/2PqFIOkhUSk/0.jpg)](https://www.youtube.com/watch?v=2PqFIOkhUSk)